 Does your current spiritual practice change your perception?
 Does it make it possible for you to see and move beyond ordinary states of waking, dreaming, and sleeping?
 Can your practice produce an immediate “Eureka” experience?
 Do you have a way of measuring your incremental growth?
 If you can’t answer yes the above, it’s time to make some changes.
 If it’s not creating positive changes in your awareness, it’s likely just a psychological mind game.

 Here’s another way to tell if you are on the path of awakening.
 Awakening involves our hearts, and as we become more awake, we can open the “virtues of the spirit.”
 These virtues are not goals; they are the gifts of our nature.
 These gifts are available to each of the nine basic personality types.
-So, each personality has its own path and own set of challenges.
+So, each personality has its “own” path and own set of challenges.

 What exactly is your awakening, and how can we measure it?
 The symptoms of awakening differ for everyone because everyone starts in a different place; everyone has a unique set of spiritual gifts.
 Each is a gateway to the virtues of the spirit.
 The spirit’s virtues are gratitude, love, appreciation, serenity, joyfulness, happiness, thankfulness, blissfulness, and mindfulness.
 When we open these virtues, we open our hearts, and one of the unintended side effects is the growth of conscience.

 Many people desire the experience defined above but don’t know to find it.
 So, it is often a choice between two different paths, spirituality in Western traditions and Eastern traditions.
 These are the two primary paths that one may travel.
-If you really want to awaken, you must pick the right one.
+If you want to awaken, you must pick the right one.
 And if you select the wrong one, don’t be afraid to change it.
 Next, we’ll look at these two paths.

 Spirituality in Western Traditions